raymondbarrinuevo/AndroidDeveloperChallenge/README.md

 # AndroidDeveloperChallenge

-Copy and paste APK file in your android device. in case app doesn't allow unknown sources. please fallow this guide on allowing unknown sources to your device
+Copy and paste APK file in your android device and install. in case app doesn't allow unknown sources. please fallow this guide on allowing unknown sources to your device